TheFloatingString/Adage/README.md

 Note: as of January 4, 2023, there are potential runtime issues due to Python dependency versioning and internal model dimension changes.

+The website is also temporarily down, though this project will be continued and re-deployed, with a target date of mid-2023.

 Please feel free to report any runtime errors via Issues on the GitHub repo.

 Thank you in advance!